Code-Institute-Submissions/Marta-Eleryk-MakeUp/README.md

         Click each navigation item.
         Make sure it takes you to the relevant page, try this on every page to make sure you can navigate around the entire site.
+    Logo:
+        Spent some time trying diffrernt logos and decided that it would be better to use 2 different ones for the different screen sizes, uesd dev tools to makes sure it would work on the screens.
     Follow me Button:
         Click button.
         Make sure it takes you to the correct website.